eugeneswalker/2020-08_miniapp-example/readme.md

 First, clone the repository, then:

-1. edit the `bootstrap.env` file to include your summit allocation ID
+1. edit the `bootstrap.env` file to include your compute allocation ID and workflow path.
 2. `./execute` will execute the workflow

 When the workflow is run, the following files will be run in this order: